String.replace() is a very common method that most of us would have used. Let us take a look at it.

 However, if you notice the second occurrence of “john” was not replaced.
 That is exactly what the replace method does.
 It by default replaces only the first occurrence of the string to be replaced or the search string.

 string.replace() method, you’ll have to pass the search string as a regular expression.
 For example :

 The Answer !!

 var str = "John is happy today as john won the match today.
 John made 100 runs."; // Let's replace "John" with "He". str = str.replace(/John/g,'He'); /* str becomes: He is happy today as john won the match today.
 He made 100 runs.
 To make the search case-insensitive pass the "i" parameter in regular expression. */ str = str.replace(/John/gi,'He'); /* Now str becomes : He is happy today as He won the match today.
 He made 100 runs. */

 Also since the search is case sensitive, we had to pass the “i” parameter in the regular expression along with the “g” parameter to make the search case-insensitive.
 You may consider reading more about regular expressions, they are extremely useful.

 jQuery string replace all

-Even in jQuery replace all string or replace text in jQuery or a replaceall jquery can be done using the same method.
+Even in jQuery we can replace all string or text using the same method.
 All you need to do is to access the string value using one of the jQuery Selectors and run it through the regex mentioned in the example above.

 Typescript Replace all occurrences of a string